Do you need to know which is the best countertop oven, countertop convection oven or even the best toaster oven now in 2021?

 They are now more accurately described as countertop convection ovens, except maybe for the two non-convection countertop ovens included in this review.
 Those two countertop ovens more closely match the traditional view of a toaster oven, although with a whole new set of technologies and improvements.

-The other eight countertop ovens reviewed here have convection cooking systems.
+The other seven countertop ovens reviewed here have convection cooking systems.
 That makes each of these eight ovens a small, portable convection oven.
 Most people are happy to just leave their ovens on the countertop, but know that they are in fact portable if you need to take it out of your kitchen.

 Note that none of these ovens reviewed here have any microwave functions, if you want to see our review of best microwave ovens, you can see it here.